Parrot Island: The Lesser Known Paradise In Andaman

 Photo: Yercaud-elango / Wikimedia Commons

-Go to Port Blair’s Veer Savarkar International Airport, which is the closest.
+By Air: Go to Port Blair’s Veer Savarkar International Airport, the closest to this island.
 Choose the transportation mode you prefer from there.

 By Water: To reach from Baratang, take a private ferry to Nilambur Jetty.
 Then, transfer to a boat for the onward journey.
 The total travel time is approximately 2.5 hours.